 “It’s an opportunity to challenge perceptions and introduce new ingredients to age-old dishes,” is how Bhatia describes the concept.
 That is why you’ll dine on dahi chaat infused with activated charcoal, kebabs made of tapioca pearls, a Keralite take on KFC, and a mutton stew served in a tiny little pressure cooker.
 For something traditional, we recommend the ‘Aunty Braganza’s Prawn Stew’, while the ‘Indi Chini Sweet Sour Cashew Chicken’ is perfect for those who love East Asian flavors.
 Admittedly, rice would pair better with both, but you ought to nibble at the ‘Churra Paratha’ – it’s crispy, it’s messy, it’s delicious.
 As for dessert: the carrot-chocolate ‘Awesomosas’ require an open mind, but are worth a try.
 Having said that, the ‘Amar Akbar Anthony’ trio – named after a 1977 Bollywood hit – gets our vote, hands down.

-Is it possible to be biased towards something brand spanking new?
-We are.
-We dined at the recently opened Hitchki, where loud conversations, louder music, sleek décor, and a killer drinks selection create the kind of atmosphere in which you want to linger.
+Dining at Hitchki entails loud conversations, louder music, sleek décor, and a killer drinks selection, creating the kind of atmosphere in which you want to linger.
 But we digress.
 The menu here is easily the most extensive one we’ve seen in a while, and sampling your way through it in one visit is impossible – literally.
 The word hitchki translates to ‘hiccup’, so the Barsha Heights eatery is built on the essence of nostalgia.
 You’ll find dishes inspired by old Bollywood actors, named after famous movie lines, and honoring the street food that feeds millions of Indians daily.
 But culinary experimentation reigns supreme.

 The ‘Ulta Punjab’ is the kind of starter that will end even the most awkward of silences, the ‘Thalaiva’ chicken momos are a must-order, and the ‘Dum Pukth Arancini’ is where India meets Italy.
 We love that there’s an entire page (dubbed ‘Angry Birds’) dedicated to super spicy food, and a whole other to potato-based indulgences – all vegetarian.
 If you manage to make it past the pages and pages of bites, baos, breads, and burgers, order the ‘Gadbad’ and ‘Kadai Paneer Lasagna’ as your mains – both are unexpected, both are crowd-pleasers.
 Skip the biryanis because the desserts section is a whole other maze to explore.
 We were recommended the signature ‘Baratiyo Ka Swagat’ and walked away learning about Indian weddings and the fact that chocolate truffle pairs surprisingly well with betel-leaf sorbet.